 Real estate is one of the basic sources of wealth in the global economy.
-Therefore, those who own, manage, sell, purchase, invest in, or lend money on the security of real estate must have ready access to the services of valuers who provide unbiased opinions of value, as well as sound information, analyses, and advice on a wide range of real estate–related issues.
-The services of Appraisal Institute Members, Candidates, Practicing Affiliates and Affiliates are vital to the well-being of our society and the global economy, and foster economic growth, stability, and public confidence.
+Therefore, those who own, manage, sell, purchase, invest in, or lend money on the security of real estate must have ready access to the services of individuals who provide unbiased opinions of value, as well as sound information, analyses, and advice on a wide range of issues related to property economics.
+For these reasons, the services of valuers are vital to the well-being of our society and the global economy, and foster economic growth, stability, and public confidence.

 In addition, the Appraisal Institute has developed a sophisticated peer review system through which it enforces its Code of Professional Ethics and Standards of Professional Appraisal Practice.
 Violations of the Code of Ethics or Standards can result in remedial or disciplinary actions.